 Charles Zafir Lawson

-Charles Lawson is an acclaimed visual artist and co-founder of Art for Justice.
-Since 1997 his thought provoking art has been featured in over 100 displays and exhibits in the Philadelphia area.
-Charles Lawson has used his art to stimulate a dialogue about violence, crime and incarceration and to work for transformative change in our communities and in the Criminal Justice System.
+Charles “Zafir” Lawson, Co-founder of Art for Justice, is an acclaimed visual artist whose thought provoking art has been featured in over 100 displays and exhibits since 1997.
+Charles Lawson has used his art to stimulate conversations in diverse communities about systemic racism, poverty, injustice and how they are manifested in mass incarceration and throughout society.
+Mr. Lawson’s brilliant art continues to bring people together to discuss the transformative change needed in our communities, the Criminal Justice System, and throughout our society.

 Road Map for Life Workshops

-Charles Lawson is the co-creator, with AMKirk, of the Road Map for Life Workshops.
-His art and statements stimulate conversations with young people who are in or at risk of entering the criminal justice system about issues they face in their day-to-day lives.
-The Workshops have been presented at the Montgomery County Youth Detention Center, in Norristown, PA during the summers of 2012 -2018.
-Mr. Lawson offers a cautionary tale, as he tells about his life experiences and his art.
+Charles Lawson is Co-creator, with AMKirk, of the Road Map for Life Workshops.
+His art and statements engage young people who are in or at risk of entering the criminal justice system in discussions about critical issues they face in their day-to-day lives.
+The Workshops have been presented at the Montgomery County Youth Detention Center, in Norristown, PA during the summers of 2012 -2019.

 Growing up in Philadelphia I knew the poverty and violence that young people live with every day.
 Peer pressure was a constant reality and survival was dependent on how you were perceived.